Luos-io/Documentation/src/pages/luos-technology/message/advanced-message.md

 # Receive and Send Advanced messages

-Some types of messages do not follow the format of the basic messages of Luos.
-For this reason, Luos provides sending and receiving mechanisms for the kinds of complex messages analyzed below.
+Luos provides advanced sending and receiving mechanisms allowing you to deal with various data transmission needs or stategy.

 ## Large data